 “The need for mainstream television means they can’t afford those movie stars, for 10 or 12 episodes.
 Very often, the movie stars don’t want to do a TV schedule.
 We need to start creating our own TV stars because it’s cheaper, and that’s the ecology… I also think agents and talent are going to have to take a haircut.”

-“I was very proud of [Kaos], but it came and went very quickly, because it all dropped, and it was in the top 10 for a few weeks, and then it sort of goes, it doesn’t get that long tail… The reason for that [cancellation], and we’ll say it ourself, it was a very expensive show.
-It was distinctive and unusual for Netflix and where it sits now with a more mainstream audiences.
+“I was very proud of [Kaos], but it came and went very quickly, because it all dropped, and it was in the top 10 for a few weeks, and then it sort of goes, it doesn’t get that long tail… The reason for that [cancellation], and we’ll say it ourselves, it was a very expensive show.
+It was distinctive and unusual for Netflix and where [Netflix] sits now with a more mainstream audiences.
 For it to reach a big enough audience globally and be worth the cost, it was going to be a very high ask.”

-Featherstone welcomes the news that Channel 4 has upped its budget for scripted.
+Featherstone welcomed the news Channel 4 has upped its budget for scripted.
 In August, the UK public service broadcaster announced it is doubling its drama budget, under recently-appointed C4 drama and Film4 head Ollie Madden.
 “The truth is, Channel 4 has wanted a couple of things we have been out pitching, but they couldn’t afford it,” she said.

 Featherstone is on a mission to “make mainstream fashionable again… I think we’ve become a bit snotty.
 We all loved Succession, but nobody watched it really.
 It had tiny viewing figures.”